wrj19960514/Mall/README.md

 # Mall
-A shopping-mall base on SpringBoot and Vue.js
+A shopping-mall based on SpringBoot and Vue.js